ABOUT US

 The Government inquiry into mental health and addictions, He Ara Oranga, found there was a need to make access to wellbeing and mental health support easier, with earlier intervention and closer to home.
 One of the actions to try and achieve this was to fund the expansion of Integrated Primary Mental Health and Addictions Services/Te Tumu Waiora to other areas, including Canterbury.

 Since starting in 3 pilot practices in late 2019, Canterbury District Health Board, local Primary Health Organisations and community mental health and addictions services have been working with general practices to add HIPs and HCs to their team.
-The number of practices with HIPs and Health Coaches has increasingly grown since then, and now over 270,000 people in Canterbury can see a HIP or Health Coach through their general practice.
+The number of practices with HIPs and Health Coaches has increasingly grown since then, and now over 423,000 people in Canterbury can see a HIP, Health Coach or Support Worker through their general practice.

 It was good to set goals and it made me accountable.
 It's like going to the gym, even if I don’t want to do it, having someone else involved means you are committed to going.
 I couldn’t just report back that I had done nothing!
 So that was helpful.